Cobreloa: Management

 The club is managed by Sociedad Anonima Deportiva Profesional (Professional Sports Corporation) format in Chile, through the Chilean law, N° 20.019 relativa a las Organizaciones Deportivas Profesionales (Related to Professional Sports Organizations).
-This law allow to organize, produce, marketing and participate in professional sports activities in the country.
+This law allows to organize, produce, marketing and participate in professional sports activities in the country.

 On 2 October 2017, the club made an extraordinary assembly with the members of the club, the assistance of these with suffrage right was of 86.
 The purpose was to reform the statute regime of the club in that moment.
 This renewed statutes lay down the official address of the club, Calama, the indefinite length time of the directory and the unlimited number of member who could be owns.

-This statute allude the principles and objectives of the institution, the rights and duties of the members, the heritage and the administration, the members general assemblies, the directory, the duties of the directors of the corporation, subsidiaries of the club and the rules of this.
+This statute alludes the principles and objectives of the institution, the rights and duties of the members, the heritage and the administration, the members general assemblies, the directory, the duties of the directors of the corporation, subsidiaries of the club and the rules of this.